conorsg/nola-dash/README.md

 ###Notes

 Use SoQL to transform raw data into:
- * counts of crimes by ZIP (http://data.nola.gov/resource/jsyu-nz5r.json?disposition=RTF&$select=zip,typetext,count(typetext)&$group=typetext,zip)
+ * counts of crimes by ZIP (https://data.nola.gov/resource/jsyu-nz5r.json?disposition=RTF&$select=zip,typetext,count(typetext)&$group=typetext,zip)

 Build full dataset through paginated calls to get:
- * counts of crimes by type each week for last 52 weeks for big heatmap
+ * counts of crimes by type for each week for last 52 weeks for big heatmap

 ##Problems